 Whether you have a simple wood-burning stove for heat or a cook-stove, you will have a way to prepare meals if the power goes out and you normally cook using electric.
 It is also nice backup to have if you run out of propane.

-Drying Wet Clothes & Gear:
+4. Drying Wet Clothes And Gear

 I fashioned a shelf above my wood stove so that when I came in from the rain or snow I could toss my gloves and scarf on so they dry out nicely.
 It is also convenient to have a coat rack close by for the same reason.
-This rack also works well for drying out veggies and mushrooms as an added bonus.
+This drying rack also works well for drying out veggies and mushrooms as an added bonus.

-Safer For The Environment:
+5. Safer For The Environment

 There has always been a debate about whether wood for fuel and heating is better for the environment than coal or oil.
 The truth is, it is safer on several different levels.
 The first being that if you buy wood locally there is less oil being used in so many ways.
 Coal and oil both burn very dirty causing soot build-up in the home and dark smoke to be released into the atmosphere.
 Coal burns hotter which is one of the main reasons people use it.
-Unfortunately, this also has its negative side-effects, such as, higher risk of house fires.
+Unfortunately, this also has its negative side-effects, such as higher risk of house fires.

-Melting Snow & Boiling Water:
+6. Melting Snow And Boiling Water

-Let’s face it, life happens and when it does, it’s nice to have back-up.
+Let’s face it, life happens and when it does, it’s nice to have a back-up.
 I think we are all somewhat familiar with the water lines freezing in the winter.
 As long as there is snow on the ground you have a way to get water and as long as you have water you have a way to make it hot.
 I have had a hot water tank break on me while I was in the shower.
 I suspected the element was going but was surprised regardless.
 Having a wood stove at that time would have made things so much easier for me.

+The benefits of having a wood-burning stove are fantastic, there are so many reasons to consider looking into adding one to your home.
+Once you learn how to use one really well, it becomes the natural way to do things.
 Imagine how many more things you could do with the money you save on heating expenses, not to mention what a lifesaver it can be when the weather is bad outside.
-As I end this article, I am headed to stoke the fire so until next time readers……
+As I end this article I am headed to stoke the fire so until next time readers……